yitianch/yitianch.github.io/docs/_posts/2024-10-18-static-post-test.md

-## about
+## a test post
-about page for testing purposes
+for testing purposes